-Throughout Shasta County, there are 25 school districts with over 100 public schools.
-As of the 2015-2016 school year, public schools in Shasta County have a K-12 enrollment of approximately 26,400 kindergarten through 12th grade students (Figure 59 of Appendix A).
+Throughout Shasta County, there are 25 school districts and one County Office of Education with over 100 public schools.
+As of the 2018-2019 school year, public schools in Shasta County have a kindergarten through 12th grade (K-12) enrollment of approximately 26,977 students (Figure 59 of Appendix A).
 Since a peak attendance level of approximately 30,400 students in the 2000-2001 school year, enrollment has declined by approximately one percent per year.
 This trend is anticipated to continue with an average loss of approximately 160 students per year through 2026 (Figure 49 of Appendix A).

 The vicinity of the Strawberry Fields and Win-River Casino Sites are served by several school districts.
-Redding School District (RSD) contains currently operates five elementary schools, one middle school, and one K-12 charter school, with a total enrollment of 3,219 students (CDE, 2016).
-Enterprise Elementary School District operates seven elementary schools and one middle school, with a total enrollment of 3,786 students (CDE, 2016).
-Shasta Union High School operates four high schools, a continuation high school, and an adult school, with a total enrollment of 5,731 students (CDE, 2016).
+Redding School District (RSD) currently operates five elementary schools, one K-8 school, one middle school, one community day school, and two charter schools, with a total enrollment of 3,233 students (CDE, 2019).
+Enterprise Elementary School District operates seven elementary schools, one middle school, and two charter schools with a total enrollment of 3,745 students (CDE, 2019).
+Shasta Union High School District operates four high schools, one continuation high school, two charter schools, and one adult school, with a total enrollment of 5,649 students (CDE, 2019).